 Is Spartan College fully VA-approved for the Post-9/11 GI Bill?

 Yes.
-Spartan College's flight training programmes are FAA-approved Part 141 and VA-approved for Post-9/11 GI Bill flight training benefits.
-Veterans using their Post-9/11 GI Bill can have flight training tuition covered up to the FY2024-25 annual cap of $15,075 per academic year (the cap rises annually with inflation indexing).
-Spartan also participates in the Yellow Ribbon Program, which can cover tuition above the GI Bill cap for qualifying veterans on a matched-funding basis with the VA.
-For veterans, the practical effect is that Spartan's full Professional Pilot programme can be substantially or fully covered between Post-9/11 GI Bill, Yellow Ribbon, and the Spartan veteran-aid programmes.
+Spartan College's flight training programmes are FAA-approved Part 141 and VA-approved for Post-9/11 GI Bill benefits.
+Because Spartan is a degree-granting institution, flight training taken as part of its degree programmes is covered under the VA's institution-of-higher-learning rules rather than the lower standalone vocational flight school cap; the applicable private-institution annual tuition cap is reset by the VA every academic year, so check the VA's current Post-9/11 rate page for the figure that will apply to your enrolment year.
+Spartan also participates in the Yellow Ribbon Program, which can cover tuition above the annual cap for qualifying veterans on a matched-funding basis with the VA.
+The practical effect is that Spartan's Professional Pilot programmes can be substantially or fully covered between Post-9/11 GI Bill, Yellow Ribbon, and Spartan veteran-aid programmes.
 This is one of Spartan's strongest competitive differentiators.

 Does Spartan qualify for R-ATP at a reduced hour minimum?